helloabunai/objectscript-prep/md/02Basics.md

 It contains ClassMethods and Methods, which have important distinctions.
 It also contains two further declarations: a `Property` and a `Parameter`.

+A few notes on Methods, ClassMethods, Properties and Parameters:

 ### Methods

-Methods are used for instance-specific operations and can access and modify the properties of the instance they belong to.
+Methods are used for instance-specific operations and can access and modify the properties of the instance/object they belong to.

 ### ClassMethods